Perspective | Amazon, can we have our name back?

 So I could relate to Alexa Morales.

-Corado and Alexis Morales were high school sweethearts in Bridgeport, Conn.
+Erim Corado and Alexis Morales were high school sweethearts in Bridgeport, Conn.
 Corado was 15 and a sophomore in high school when she became pregnant; Morales was 17 and a junior.
 On Oct.
 1, 1992, 3½ months before their daughter was born, Morales was found dead with a single gunshot to the head on an embankment near Interstate 95 in Bridgeport, according to the Associated Press, which said police were investigating.

 Their daughter, Alexa Morales, continued to be the target of Alexa jokes and commands even after sharing the story behind her name.